wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

 The Asus XT8 is now only doing duty as a WiFi mesh AP and only for my "prod" network.
 Due to funkiness with the Asus firmware (they don't *actually* support VLANs unless you buy a newer model), I had to offload my IOT network to one of the nanoHD I had lying around, although I installed [OpenWRT](https://openwrt.org/) on it.

 The services host is my attempt at having a "prod" versus "dev": "prod" is made up of the docker containers on the NAS and the services host and will be anything that needs to be "on" permanently - Plex, [Vault](https://www.vaultproject.io/), [InfluxDB](https://www.influxdata.com/), all of that.
 The Compute Host cluster is an entirely destroyable and rebuildable system for me to evaluate products and services like [Istio](https://istio.io/), [Elastic](elastic.co) and its agent, and [MISP](https://www.misp-project.org/).
-The NAS will provide storage to all of it, and I'm currently looking at replacing the 2 x 500GB SSD drives with something a little larger to enable either iSCSI or SMB to the Kubernetes cluster for persistent storage.
+The NAS will provide storage to all of it, ~~and I'm currently looking at replacing the 2 x 500GB SSD drives  with something a little larger to enable either iSCSI or SMB~~ and I now have 2 x 4TB Drives in RAID1 to provide SMB storage to Proxmox and the Kubernetes cluster for persistent storage.